SeniorMars/seniormars.com/content/projects/notes.md

 <embed src="/classes/math354/notes/template.pdf" type="application/pdf" width="500" height="375">

-In case you don't have the best browser (firefox!), then here is the <a href="/classes/math354/notes/template.pdf">link</a>.
+In case you don't have the best browser (firefox!), open the <a href="/classes/math354/notes/template.pdf">Math 354 notes PDF</a>.

 If you want to check the source code (and report errors), you can do so here: <a href="https://github.com/SeniorMars/seniormars.github.io/tree/main/static/classes/math354/notes">Math354/notes</a>.